Can I Eat Expired Regular Pasteurized Milk?

 Expert Source

-"According to USDA guidelines, pasteurized milk should be stored at 40°F or below and consumed within 5-7 days of opening for optimal safety and quality."
+"According to the CDC, pasteurized milk should be stored at 40°F or below and consumed within 5-7 days of opening to ensure food safety."

 Fresh Regular Pasteurized Milk